-Vermont Cancer Incidence Reports display interactive maps and data from the Vermont Cancer Registry for five cancer types:
+Vermont Cancer Incidence Reports display interactive maps and data from the Vermont Cancer Registry for several cancer types:

 - Non-Hodgkin Lymphoma

 The Vermont Cancer Registry monitors the incidence of cancer and cancer deaths among Vermonters.
 These data are used by the Health Department and other health researchers to study cancer trends, to research cancer causes, and to improve cancer education and prevention efforts.

 Select one of these cancer types to launch its interactive report:

 - Select the “Help” button for an explanation of how to use the interactive reports.

 - Select the “Data Notes” button for information about how the statistics were calculated, as well as for guidance about interpreting the data.

 Caution is urged in interpreting the reports.
 Geographic differences in cancer rates often result from behavioral differences or differences in lifestyle, not from anything in a person’s physical surroundings or from environmental pollution.
 Contact us with any questions.

 These reports display observed cases and age-adjusted expected cases for 107 non-overlapping geographic analysis areas that provide complete Vermont statewide coverage.
 Standardized Incidence Ratios (SIR) and statistical significance are displayed for each analysis area.
 Results are based upon the residential address at time of diagnosis.